Duality and mapping tori in Heegaard Floer homology

 The argument now diverges slightly, depending on whether $|\ws_0|=1$ or $|\ws_0|>1$.
-In the case that $|\ws_0|>1$, we can consider almost complex structures satisfying \ref{def:J1}--\ref{def:J5}, whereas when $|\ws_0|=1$, we will have to consider slightly more generic almost complex structures.
+In the case that $|\ws_0|>1$, we can consider almost complex structures satisfying \ref{def:J1}--\ref{def:J5}, whereas when $|\ws_0|=1$, we will have to consider slightly generic almost complex structures, satisfying instead \ref{def:J1}--\ref{def:J4} and \ref{def:J5'}.

 We first consider the case that $|\ws_0|>1$, as this case is slightly simpler.

-We claim that the broken curve $U_0$, described above, consists of exactly the unbroken holomorphic strip $u_0$ (and no other curves).
+We claim that the broken curve $U_0$, described above, consists of only the unbroken holomorphic strip $u_0$.
 This follows from expected dimension counts, and transversality, as we now describe.